pgbackrest/pgbackrest/README.md

 - Restore remapping base/tablespaces
 - Support for PostgreSQL >= 8.3

-Instead of relying on traditional backup tools like tar and rsync, PgBackRest implements all backup features internally and uses a custom protocol for communicating with remote systems.
+Instead of relying on traditional backup tools like tar and rsync, pgBackRest implements all backup features internally and uses a custom protocol for communicating with remote systems.
 Removing reliance on tar and rsync allows for better solutions to database-specific backup issues.
 The custom remote protocol limits the types of connections that are required to perform a backup which increases security.

-PgBackRest uses the gitflow model of development.
+pgBackRest uses the gitflow model of development.
 This means that the master branch contains only the release history, i.e. each commit represents a single release and release tags are always from the master branch.
 The dev branch contains a single commit for each feature or fix and more accurately depicts the development history.
 Actual development is done on feature (dev_*) branches and squashed into dev after regression tests have passed.
 In this model dev is considered stable and can be released at any time.
 As such, the dev branch does not have any special version modifiers.

 ## Install

-PgBackRest is written entirely in Perl and uses some non-standard modules that must be installed from CPAN.
+pgBackRest is written entirely in Perl and uses some non-standard modules that must be installed from CPAN.
 All examples below are for PostgreSQL 9.3 but should be easily adaptable to any recent version.

 ### Ubuntu 12.04